 Brasserie Bread, known in Sydney as one of the city’s finest bakers and makers of quality artisan products, also calls Melbourne home in their depot in South Melbourne.
-They use over 100 square metres of baking space, with five fulltime bakers on board – three for bread, two for pastry.
-This allows them to run a daytime operation, rather than through the night like so many bakers.
+They use over 100 square metres of baking space, with five full-time bakers on board – three for bread and two for pastry.
+They run a daytime operation, rather than through the night like so many bakeries.

-The Brasserie vision isn’t about keeping secrets.
-As much as the team love making good bread, they also love providing an insight into the process.
+The Brasserie’s vision is about sharing: as much as the team love making good bread, they also love providing an insight into the process.
 Being privy to the production line is all part of the experience.
-From the café, you full view out to the fiery-hot oven and dough kneader out back from a large bay window.
+From the cafe, you get a full view of the fiery-hot oven and dough kneader out back through a large bay window.

 And though we’ll undoubtedly be seeing more of these guys and their bread (marked by a distinctive ‘B’ insignia) around town, it’s best you check out their South Melbourne bakery for yourself.
 Put simply, it’s rather impressive.